jimmymarks/illtron-static/src/markdown/work.md

   <figcaption>
     <p><b>The fourth revision</b> takes the concepts from the third and fourth revisions, and moves them to a Sketch wireframe.
 The fields are further refined, and the entire work begins to take on more of the look of the actual site design.</p>

-    <p>It was always going to be difficult to get all of the essential elements and functionality enough visibility to allow for discoverability, so I gave the three-column layout from the second revision another try.</p>
+    <p>It was always going to be difficult to get all of the essential elements and functionality enough visibility to allow for discoverability, so we gave the three-column layout from the second revision another try.</p>
     <p class="materials">Tools used: Sketch</p>
   </figcaption>
 </figure>